MichaelGrupp/evo/examples/rerun_example/README.md

 # rerun_example

-Demo / proof-of-concept for logging evo data into the [rerun viewer](https://github.com/rerun-io/rerun)
+Demo / proof-of-concept for sending evo data to the [rerun viewer](https://github.com/rerun-io/rerun)

 ***work in progress***, see also: https://github.com/MichaelGrupp/evo/issues/738